Andreamsofcake/serverless-emoji/README.md

 ## Deploy the Function
 Use this to quickly upload and overwrite your function code, allowing you to develop faster.

+> serverless deploy function -f emojiGenerateHappy

+or

-> serverless deploy function -f emojiGenerate
+> serverless deploy function -f emojiGenerateSad

 ## Invoke the Function
 Invokes a Function and returns logs.

-> serverless invoke -f emojiGenerate -l
+> serverless invoke -f emojiGenerateHappy -l

 Result should look something like: